JeffKoMS/mslearn-azure-developer-create/python/real-time-voice/README.md

 1. The endpoint is the endpoint for the model and it should only include `https://<proj-name>.cognitiveservices.azure.com`.
 1. The API key is the key for the model.
+1. The model is the model name used during deployment.
-1. You can retrieve these values from the portal.
+1. You can retrieve these values from the AI Foundry portal.

 ### Running the project locally